Can we use mobile technology to support collaboration?

 “Smartphones and tablet PCs have revolutionised mobile technology and the way we communicate today.
 They have also transformed the Assistive Technology (AT) market for people with disabilities.
 These mainstream devices provide people with mini-computers they can use ‘on the go’ and they are much more affordable than many dedicated AT or AAC devices.”
 Assist Ireland

-These include apps such as:
+In the UK these include apps such as:

 |Communication||File and content sharing|